MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 ### Other

-We will be working on other distribution methods.
+We are working on other distribution methods.
+Check back soon.

   </TabItem>
   <TabItem value="macOS" label="MacOS">